 Changes to your contract of employment can occur due to a change in the law, but otherwise, changes must be agreed between your employer and yourself.
 The requirement for both the employer's and the employee's consent to changes in the terms of the contract is part of contract law.

-If your employer fails to give you written details of the terms of your contract, you can bring a complaint using the new single complaint form.
+If your employer fails to give you written details of the terms of your contract, you can bring a complaint using the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
 You must make the complaint while you are in employment or within 6 months of leaving your employment.
 For further information about your employment rights contact Workplace Relations Customer Services - see 'Where to apply' below.

 Department of Jobs, Enterprise and Innovation